 Combatting Vitamin A Deficiencies

-In countries like the United States, vitamin A is a natural part of diets – in carrots, sweet potatoes, milk, egg yolks, and leafy greens.
+In countries like the United States, vitamin A is a natural part of diets – in carrots, sweet potatoes, red meat, milk, egg yolks, and leafy greens.
 But for many families living in poverty around the world, these foods are not part of their regular diets.
 Sometimes they’re not available, and more often, they’re too expensive for families living without a safety net.